 Simply visiting the JP website(s) does not require you to reveal Personal Information, although some cookies recording session data will be collected.
-However, if you ask us for information, register with us, sign up to attend any of our events, or to receive our marketing material, or otherwise express an interest in our products or services, or report a problem, we collect any Personal Information you may submit to us.
+However, if you ask us for information, register with us, sign up to attend any of our events, receive our marketing material, otherwise express an interest in our products or services, or report a problem, we collect any Personal Information you may submit to us.

 5. ENSURING PERSONAL INFORMATION SECURITY AND PROTECTION

 Where Personal Information, is collected and stored, JP actively ensures security measures and that these are maintained at the highest level, meeting all regulatory and legal requirements.
-The security and integrity of Personal Information is ensured through physical safeguards, technical and organisational measures , as well as administrative means.
+The security and integrity of Personal Information is ensured through physical safeguards, technical and organisational measures, as well as administrative means.
 These measures are regularly reviewed and amended to prevent the loss, unauthorised access, disclosure, alteration, misuse or destruction of Personal Information in our custody.

-In the event of a data breach, where such incident might pose a risk the individuals whose data is involved and may result in risk to the rights and freedoms of individuals, the individual will be promptly informed.
+In the event of a data breach, where such an incident might pose a risk to the individuals whose data is involved and may result in a risk to the rights and freedoms of individuals, the individual will be promptly informed.
 The legal authority will be informed of such a breach as is required by law and in accordance with any contractual terms.